amin-eid/booktionery-Python-Project/README.md

 supervised by hazem kiwan

-the project is a requerment for the fullfilment of the python stack of coding dojo bootcamp held on site in Palestine by Axsos Academy.
+the project is a requirment for the fullfilment of the python stack of coding dojo bootcamp held on site in Palestine by Axsos Academy.
 Visit this website via this IP address:
 IP Address:3.22.95.170